Kafka Endpoint

 SASL Mechanisms

-All common SASL mechanisms are supported through endpoint configuration.
-For non-OAuth SASL modes, username is required and password may be empty (null is rejected).
+Kafka endpoint configuration supports the common SASL mechanisms, including Plain, SCRAM, OAuth bearer, and GSSAPI.
+For non-OAuth SASL modes, username is required and password may be empty, but null is rejected.

 Topics and Groups